-- produce a clear ensemble sound. - sample repertoire from the Medieval Period to the present. - collaborate with soloists as a member of a choral ensemble. - prepare music, ensemble, tuning, tone quality, musical phrasing, balance, diction, dynamics, rhythm and articulation.
+- produce a clear ensemble sound. - sample repertoire from the Medieval Period to the present. - provide soloists opportunities to work with a choral ensemble. - prepare music, ensemble, tuning, tone quality, musical phrasing, balance, diction, dynamics, rhythm and articulation.

 Throughout the year we will be preparing for performance situations such as concerts, tours, and recording sessions.